-Varying Size of Dataset
+Varying size of dataset

 We generate three synthetic datasets based on Amazon in order to evaluate the scalability of the proposed algorithms for datasets of different sizes.
 The three datasets have 2 times, 5 times and 25 times of nodes in the original Amazon dataset shown in Table 1.
-Figure 11(e) illustrates UB consumes 600 seconds when data size is 2 times and it consumes 1800 seconds when the data size is 25 times.
+Fig. 11(e) illustrates UB consumes 600 s when data size is 2 times and it consumes 1800 s when the data size is 25 times.
 Obviously, while the data size increases by about 12 times, the consumed time increases by 3 times only.
 IDX performs much better and the trending slope is very gentle.